magicbell/magicbell-js/packages/magicbell/README.md

 #### Get notification metrics grouped by category

-Query the metrics of notification broadcasts and their recipients, grouped by category.
+Query the metrics of broadcasts and their recipients, grouped by category.

 ```js
 await magicbell.metrics.categories.get();